Supporting the:

 Registered charity 1182136

-The Dovedale Dipper is a challenging trail event for runners and walkers in the Peak District National Park.
+The Dovedale Dipper - or Dovedale DRIPPER as it became known in 2023 due to the terrential rain! - is a challenging trail event for runners and walkers in the Peak District National Park.
 Based in the picturesque village of Hartington, there is a choice of distances on two great routes which explore a wonderful part of the white peak area.

 The Dipper is a popular fixture with both runners and hikers, who travel from far and wide to take part.
-It was organised by the Matlock Rotary Club from 2003 until the 2019 event, which they announced would be the last.
-However, as the Dipper had been one of our favourite events, which we'd enjoyed taking part in for many years, we couldn't let it die.
-So we're delighted that the team at Matlock Rotary agreed to hand over the reins to Peak Running for us to continue organising from 2020 onwards.
+It was previously organised by the Matlock Rotary Club from 2003 until the 2019 event, which they announced would be their last.
+However, as the Dipper had been one of our favourite events for many years, we couldn't let it die and so Peak Running took over the reigns.

-Both the long and short routes take participants on a challenging but extremely scenic journey through the hills, valleys and villages on the Derbyshire-Staffordshire border.
+Both the long and short routes take participants on an exciting and extremely scenic journey through the hills, valleys and villages on the Derbyshire-Staffordshire border.

 The Big Dipper